2021 Cumbre Vieja volcanic eruption

-An eruption at the Cumbre Vieja volcanic ridge, comprising the southern half of the Spanish island of La Palma in the Canary Islands, lasted from 19 September to 13 December 2021.
+An eruption at the Cumbre Vieja volcanic ridge, comprising the southern half of the Spanish island of La Palma in the Canary Islands, took place between 19 September and 13 December 2021.
 It was the first volcanic eruption on the island since the eruption of Teneguía in 1971.
 At 85 days, it is the longest known and the most damaging volcanic eruption on La Palma since records began.
 The total damage caused by the volcano amounts up to 843 million euros.